3 Things to Know: Iron Deficiency in Children

 What is this perfect iron supplement you might ask?
 Renzo’s Iron Strong!

-Renzo’s is formulated differently than other iron supplements with a special form of iron that's gentle on the tummy and absorbed more steadily.
-It’s the tasty Melty Tab kids will look forward to taking!
+Renzo’s iron for kids is formulated differently than other iron supplements because our special form of iron is gentle on the tummy and absorbed more steadily.
+It’s the tasty Melty Tab kids will look forward to taking and the one that gives you peace of mind.

 Renzo's Vitamins provides general recommendations, not to be construed as medical advice.